maizzle/maizzle.com/content/docs/build-process.md

 ---
 title: "Build process"
-description: "See how the build process works and how Maizzle builds your emails"
+description: "See how the build process works and how Maizzle builds your emails."
 ---

 # Build process